On the wave turbulence theory: ergodicity for the elastic beam wave equation: The analysis of the 3-wave kinetic equation

 On the other hand, we say that the wave vector $x$ is connected to the wave vector $y=(y^1,y^2,y^3)\in\mathbb{T}^3$ by a {\bf backward collision} if and only if

 Different from forward collisions, in a backward collision, a particle with wave vector $x$ is broken into two particles, one with wave vector $y$, and the other one with wave vector $x-y$.
 Again, in a backward collision, the conservation of energy $\omega(x)=\omega(y)+\omega(x-y)$ needs to be satisfied; and therefore, for a given wave vector $x$, it could happen that one cannot break $x$ into $y$ and $x-y$, such that the energy conservation \eqref{BackwardCollision} is satisfied.
+Again, following Remark \ref{Remarkdelta}, we could see that $x-y$ does not need to belong to $\mathbb{T}^d$.
+Indeed, there exists a vector $z\in\mathbb{Z}^d$ such that $x-y-z\in\mathbb{T}^d$.

 Finally, we say that the wave vector $x$ is connected to the wave vector $y$ or the wave vector $y$ is connected to the wave vector $x$ by a {\bf central collision} if and only if